determined-ai/determined/docs/training/setup-guide/custom-env.rst

        username: my-user-name
        password: my-password

-If your image has been published to a private `Docker Registry
-<https://docs.docker.com/registry/>`__, specify the registry path as part of the ``image`` field:
+If you publish the image to a private `Docker Registry <https://docs.docker.com/registry/>`__, specify the registry path as part of the ``image`` field:

 .. code:: yaml

    environment:
      image: "myregistry.local:5000/my-user-name/my-repo-name:my-tag"

-Images will be fetched via HTTPS by default.
-An HTTPS proxy can be configured using the ``https_proxy`` field as part of the :ref:`agent configuration <agent-config-reference>`.
+Images are fetched using HTTPS by default.
+An HTTPS proxy can be configured using the ``https_proxy`` field in the :ref:`agent configuration <agent-config-reference>`.

-Your custom image and credentials can also be set as the defaults for all tasks launched in Determined.
-This can be done under ``image`` and ``registry_auth`` in the :ref:`master-config-reference`.
-Please note that for this to take effect you will have to restart the master.
+The custom image and credentials can be set as the defaults for all tasks launched in Determined, using the ``image`` and ``registry_auth`` fields in the :ref:`master-config-reference`.
+Make sure to restart the master for this to take effect.

 .. _virtual-env: